No load power: Estimates of no-load power consumption

 As a result, mobile phone manufacturers have become increasingly focused on reducing the no-load consumption of their power chargers.
 For example, in 2002, a typical design might use about 3 watts on average and in 2007 less than 0.5 watts.

 For the purposes of estimating consumption, no-load and standby power are often lumped together, and it is difficult to distinguish them in statistics.
 Estimates of the magnitude are discussed with numerical detail in the article on standby power.
 Before energy-wastage initiatives were implemented, it was estimated that power used by devices plugged in but not in active use was about 10% of domestic electric energy power consumption, the small magnitude of the power drawn being offset by 24-hour drain.

 Policies to reduce no load power

 Energy Star, the EU code of conduct on standby and other mandatory and regulatory standards are encouraging manufacturers to make further reductions in no-load energy demands.

 For example: under the Energy Star V2.0 (level V) voluntary standard introduced in November 2008, the no-load consumption of a typical 4.25 W charger has to be less than 0.3 W. The EU code of conduct version 4, introduced in January 2009, has a limit of 0.25 W for mobile handheld battery-driven applications, reducing to 0.15 W in January 2011.
-Complete list of national and international standards.